 In the middle of a Chicago winter, yardwork of any kind is probably the last thing on your mind.
 The ground in your yard is likely frozen and the plant life, including the grass, trees, and shrubs are dormant.
 For the most part, you must wait until the spring to start your yardwork for the new growing season.
 However, there is one thing you can do during the winter to help your trees and shrubs; pruning.
 Tree pruning is highly recommended during the winter, especially for woody plants, while the tree is dormant.
 Winter tree pruning has many benefits including the promotion of new growth in the spring, and it is easier to prune when the leaves are gone and all the branches are visible.

-In this guide, we will discuss the benefits of pruning your trees in the winter to help promote new growth in the spring and maintain their health and appearance.
+In this guide, we will discuss the benefits of winter tree pruning to help promote new growth in the spring and maintain the health and appearance of your trees.
 Remember, it is best to hire a professional for tree trimming services if you are not sure of how to trim your trees correctly or if pruning your trees yourself will put you or your property in danger.

 Benefits of Tree Pruning

 Tree pruning is very important for the health and maintenance of your trees and shrubs, whether it is done during the winter or early spring.
 Effective pruning will promote new growth, help maintain the health of the tree, and improve its shape.
 The following are the main reasons why your trees should be pruned each year:

 - With effective pruning, branches that are dead, dying, damaged, or diseased are removed from the tree to protect its health.
 Branches that are rubbing or crossing are removed as well because these branches will eventually damage the tree.
 You should also consider trimming or removing branches that are close to power lines, buildings, and other structures for safety reasons.